Train, test, share, and market your digital biomarker algorithms in one place

 What infrastructure do I need?

 No infrastructure is necessary.
-As a developer, you will have access to the QMENTA cloud platform with capacity of data storage and processing on the cloud.
+As a developer, you will have access to the QMENTA cloud platform, with data storage and processing capacity on the cloud.
 You will be able to use the QMENTA platform to share your tool & data with your collaborators at specified access levels.

 Where do I start?

 Can I commercialize my tool?

 Yes!
-Under a customized revenue-sharing agreement signed between parties, both QMENTA and the developer can commercialize the tool which becomes part of our promoted tool catalog.
+Under a customized revenue-sharing agreement signed between the parties, both QMENTA and the developer can commercialize the tool, which becomes part of our promoted tool catalog.

 How can I contribute my tool to the scientific community?

-You can easily share your tool with a specified team of scientists, collaborators who will be able to cite your tools.
+You can easily share your tool with a specified team of scientists, and collaborators who will be able to cite your tools.
 Researchers will be able to ask for access to your tool regarding a specific project they are working on.
-You can also make your tool public where all users will be required to cite the tool used for analysis in their publications or other scientific work.
+You can also make your tool public, where all users will be required to cite the tool used for analysis in their publications or other scientific work.
 Your ownership information & conditions of use can be referenced in the description of the tool.